Introducing Jacques Darche, Honorary Consul of Finland in Montreal

 We begin our series of articles introducing the Honorary Consuls of Finland in Canada with Jacques S. Darche.
 He was appointed as the Honorary Consul of Finland for Montreal in 2018.
 Darche is an active member of Finland’s foreign affairs network.
 From Montreal, he helps Finnish companies establish businesses in the province of Quebec, especially in the Greater Montreal area.

-Jacques focuses his practice on the following areas: commercial litigation, international commercial arbitration, real estate litigation and expropriation, franchise law, international fraud, estate litigation, shareholder disputes, insolvency and financial restructuring.
+Mr. Darche is a Lawyer, Chartered Arbitrator and Partner at Borden Ladner Gervais (BLG), Canada’s largest law firm.
+In his practice Mr. Darche focuses on commercial litigation, international commercial arbitration, real estate litigation and expropriation, franchise law, international fraud, estate litigation, shareholder disputes, insolvency and financial restructuring.

-Jacques is a multi-faceted litigator who strives for the best results for the parties he represents.
+Mr. Darche is a multi-faceted litigator who strives for the best results for the parties he represents.
 Various clients facing complex problems regularly retain him.
-The extensive knowledge and experience he has learned through years of work in Québec's civil courts as well as working with various international commercial arbitral institutions.
+He has extensive knowledge and experience that he acquired through years of work in Québec's civil courts as well as working with various international commercial arbitral institutions.

 I have had clients in Finland since 2002 and for the past decade, I have been going to Finland approximately two or three times a year.
 As the former Honorary Consul in Montreal retired, I was asked to submit my candidacy by Ambassador Vesa Lehtonen.
 I accepted and was chosen for the position.